 Please Note: Understand and follow your company’s social media policy and industry regulations.
 For example, don’t ever quote an interest rate or share personal information about your customers on social media.
 Check with your company’s social media policy before taking any action.
-This blog post can help you learn more about how to craft a successful social media policy.

-E-mail is listed as one of the best ways people discover new websites.
-Consider the combination of social media use, coupled with e-mail marketing, to improve the social media optimization (SMO) of your personal brand.
+Email is listed as one of the best ways people discover new websites.
+Consider the combination of social media use, coupled with email marketing, to improve the social media optimization (SMO) of your personal brand.
 If you stay in touch with valued customers via weekly, monthly or quarterly newsletters, this is a great opportunity to help drive traffic to key social media platforms you control — with the goal of increasing engagement and business opportunities there.
-Please note: I am not suggesting that you buy e-mail lists; rather, with regard to e-mails you may have captured over time, a newsletter is a great way to re-engage past or future customers.
+Please note: I am not suggesting that you buy email lists; rather, with regard to emails you may have captured over time, a newsletter is a great way to re-engage past or future customers.

 Let me explain.
 You already send a monthly newsletter to talk about what’s new in the industry or to share your recent blog post — that’s great!
 The next time you send your newsletter, try asking your audience a question that is relative to them.
 For example, “What is the biggest challenge you have faced when attempting to secure a home mortgage?”
 This is valuable because it shows you are concerned about their mortgage experience.
 Then provide a link to the pinned post on your Facebook Fan Page and ask that they answer in the comments section there.
 Doing so not only allows you to gather data, but more important, it allows your audience to share their thoughts and bring others into the conversation through tagging, sharing, liking and commenting.
 Because of Facebook’s algorithm, this engagement helps keep your post relevant longer on your Activity feed.
 This also means the potential for more unique eyes on your Facebook Fan Page and the opportunity for increased business.
 Remember, your Facebook Fan Page (not your personal profile) should be your business hub on Facebook!